acmerobotics/ftc-dashboard/README.md

 ## Basic Installation

-1. Clone this repo or download the `.zip` and extract it.
+1. Clone this repo or download the `.zip` archive and extract it.
 2. Open your FTC app project in Android Studio.
 3. Navigate to `File > New > Import Module...` in the menu bar.
 4. Select the directory containing the module source downloaded in step 1.
 Then change the module name to `FtcDashboard` and click `Finish`.